Freiling87/CCU/CCU/Scratchpad.md

 - When in gameplay map view, mouseover a chunk to see its name and author in the unused space in the margins.
   - Gives credit to author
   - Helps identify gamebreaking chunks, allowing you to not use the chunk pack or notify their author.

+#	T	Promo Campaign

+##		T	Theme
+- Donny & Smamuel sitting next to each other in front of a glass wall, commenting on what's going on beyond it (in the screen)

+##		T	Level 1 - Home Base
+- Two dudes on computers, talking about their SOR campaigns
+  - DUMBASS DONNY plays without mods, we'll see his campaign first, also he is dumb
+  - SMART SMAMUEL plays with mods, and is cool and good and handsome
+- Smamuel: Hey so a bunch of your shit doesn't work man, you need mods.
+I put notes in your chunks if you wanna check it out.
+- Donny: Duhhhh, I'm dumb.
+What's a mod?
+##		T	Level 2 - Dumbass Donny's level
+- Chunk 1
+  - A custom Vampire not sucking blood
+  - A custom Cannibal not eating a corpse
+  - A custom pickpocket not picking pockets
+  - A custom Firefighter not fighting fires
+##		T	Level 3 - Smart Smamuel's level
+-

 #	CT	Traits
 ###		C	Agent Group